-A research project evaluating Acceptance & Commitment Therapy (ACT) for parents of individuals with autism
+A research project evaluating Acceptance & Commitment Therapy (ACT) for parents of autistic people.

-Mothers and fathers of children, youth and adults with autism.
-Fluency in English is required.
+Mothers and fathers of autistic children, youth and adults.
+Fluency in English was required.

-Participating involves attending three workshop sessions held in London, Ontario:
+Participating involved attending three workshop sessions held in London, Ontario:

-As a participant in the project, you will need to attend all three sessions and complete some questionnaires before the workshop, and again on three occasions before and after the workshop.
-Participation in the workshop is free.
+As a participant in the project, they needed to attend all three sessions and complete some questionnaires before the workshop, and again on three occasions before and after the workshop.
+Participation in the workshop was free.

-This study is support by the York Research Chair in Autism and Neurodevelopmental Disability.
+This study is supported by the York Research Chair in Autism and Neurodevelopmental Disability.